Modified Armijo line search in optimization on Riemannian submanifolds with reduced computational cost: Introduction

+In summary, instead of $R_{x_k}(\beta^l \bar{\alpha} p_k)$, the proposed method uses $x_k + \beta^l \bar{\alpha} p_k$ and the corresponding approximate version of the standard Armijo condition, which avoids the computation of a retraction.
+However, a step length satisfying the standard Riemannian Armijo condition is eventually required.
+Therefore, after determining a step length $\tilde{\alpha}_k$ that satisfies the approximate Armijo condition, we compute $R_{x_k}(\tilde{\alpha}_k p_k)$ and check whether $\tilde{\alpha}_k$ satisfies the standard Riemannian Armijo condition at $x_k$.
+If it is satisfied, we set $\alpha_k \coloneqq \tilde{\alpha}_k$ and proceed with the subsequent process using this step length; otherwise, we again seek a better trial step length using the approximate Armijo condition.

-The remainder of this paper is organized as follows: In Section~\ref{sec:preliminaries}, we introduce the notations and terminology used in this paper.
+The remainder of this paper is organized as follows.
+In Section~\ref{sec:preliminaries}, we introduce the notation and terminology used in this paper.
 Some Riemannian optimization concepts are also reviewed.
-In Section~\ref{sec:Armijo}, the framework of Armijo line-search algorithm on a manifold and its drawbacks are reviewed.
-An improvement strategy is then proposed.
-In particular, Newton's method based on our efficient Armijo line-search is proposed.
-The global convergence of the proposed Newton's method is analyzed in Section~\ref{sec:Convergence}.
-Section~\ref{sec:Conclusion} provides short concluding remarks. }
+In Section~\ref{sec:Armijo}, the framework of the backtracking-based Armijo line search algorithm on a manifold and its drawbacks are reviewed.
+An improved strategy is then proposed.
+In particular, we present a class of optimization methods, including the steepest descent, Newton, and quasi-Newton methods based on our efficient Armijo line search.
+The global convergence of the proposed method is analyzed in Section~\ref{sec:Convergence}.
+In Section~\ref{sec:experiements}, we present numerical experiments, in which the proposed methods are compared with the existing methods by applying them to Riemannian optimization problems on the sphere, the Stiefel manifold, and the manifold of symmetric positive definite matrices.
+Section~\ref{sec:Conclusion} concludes the paper.